Cloudineer/coderdojofar1/README.md

 ## Pass the tests

 Download these files into a new folder.
+Remember you must download them as RAW files, click on the filename to see the file, then right-click on the RAW button and click on Save Target as... (or something similar to that - it varies from browser to browser).
 To run the tests under Windows, open a command window, by hitting WINDOWS-R then cmd<RETURN>.
 Then cd into the directory with the python files and type:

 $ py -m unittest